sujithreddymuthyala/Innomatics_internship_APR_21/README.md

 # Innomatics_internship_APR_21
-### All the assignments from innomatics internship are uploaded here.
+### All the assignments from Innomatics Internship are uploaded here.